Skip to content

 Rather than simply reimplementing existing third-party plugins, we're taking a fresh approach:

 Zensical Spark is our collaborative space where, together with our professional users, we reimagine these features from the ground up.
-We iterate over ideas with our members, validate design concepts, and ensure new functionality integrates seamlessly with Zensical's differential architecture.
+We iterate over ideas with our members, validate design concepts, and ensure new functionality integrates seamlessly with Zensical's runtime architecture.

 What we'll cover